-The ETL Tools & Data Integration Survey 2018 contains a 100% vendor independent comparison of all significant ETL tools and data integration tools in the market.
+The ETL Tools & Data Integration Survey 2018 contains a 100% vendor-independent comparison of all significant ETL tools and data integration tools on the market.
 Which data integration tools will dominate the ETL market in the coming years?

 Comparison took place on 12 categories and +90 key selection criteria.
-Many customers from all over the world have ordered the ETL tools comparison report and got real benefits from using the information it contains.
+Many companies from all over the world have ordered the ETL tools comparison report and benefited by using the information it contains.

 Our survey covers at least 90% of the market

-Twenty two of the major ETL vendors in this area have contributed to the survey.
+22 of the major ETL vendors in this area have contributed to the survey.
 Get immediate insight into which ETL tools & data integration platforms have scored well on specific categories and key selection criteria.
-By doing so you will ensure that your organisation gets the best ETL tool for the best price.
-The survey (since 2004) is updated on a regular basis.
+By doing so you will ensure that your organization gets the best ETL tool for the best price.
+The survey (started in 2004) is updated on a regular basis.

 Future prospects of ETL tools